The rabbi is available to officiate at weddings. The couple may be called to the bima for blessing on the Shabbat preceding the wedding.

 The community is here to support its members during times of loss.
 The sanctuary is available for funeral services.

 Public memorial services are held in our congregation on Yom Kippur afternoon and at the morning service on the seventh day of Pesach.

 Any member of the congregation may request that the name of a deceased family member be mentioned in connection with the recitation of the Kaddish prayer at Shabbat services.

-With respect to questions about weddings, baby namings, Brit Milah ceremonies, Bar or Bat Mitzvah, funerals, unveilings, and the conversion process, please contact Interim Senior Rabbi Jim Simon, at 918-392-8489.
+With respect to questions about weddings, baby namings, Brit Milah ceremonies, Bar or Bat Mitzvah, funerals, unveilings, and the conversion process, please contact Senior Rabbi Michael Weinstein at 918-747-1309.